Neolithic: Social organization

 The domestication of large animals (c.
 8000 BC) resulted in a dramatic increase in social inequality in most of the areas where it occurred; New Guinea being a notable exception.
 Possession of livestock allowed competition between households and resulted in inherited inequalities of wealth.
 Neolithic pastoralists who controlled large herds gradually acquired more livestock, and this made economic inequalities more pronounced.
 However, evidence of social inequality is still disputed, as settlements such as Çatalhöyük reveal a lack of difference in the size of homes and burial sites, suggesting a more egalitarian society with no evidence of the concept of capital, although some homes do appear slightly larger or more elaborately decorated than others.

 Families and households were still largely independent economically, and the household was probably the center of life.
 However, excavations in Central Europe have revealed that early Neolithic Linear Ceramic cultures ("Linearbandkeramik") were building large arrangements of circular ditches between 4800 and 4600 BC.
 These structures (and their later counterparts such as causewayed enclosures, burial mounds, and henge) required considerable time and labour to construct, which suggests that some influential individuals were able to organise and direct human labour – though non-hierarchical and voluntary work remain possibilities.

 There is a large body of evidence for fortified settlements at Linearbandkeramik sites along the Rhine, as at least some villages were fortified for some time with a palisade and an outer ditch.
 Settlements with palisades and weapon-traumatized bones, such as those found at the Talheim Death Pit, have been discovered and demonstrate that "...systematic violence between groups" and warfare was probably much more common during the Neolithic than in the preceding Paleolithic period.
 This supplanted an earlier view of the Linear Pottery Culture as living a "peaceful, unfortified lifestyle".
-Violence increased toward the end of this culture which existed at 5500–4500 BCE.
+Violence increased toward the end of this culture which existed at 5500–4500 BC.
 In 2024, a study suggested a peaceful explanation to the reduction in the size of male population observed worldwide 5000–3000 years ago.